flabarga/iSTARMOD/README.md

 Once all parameters are set, execution begins.
 This generates the synthetic and subtracted spectra and prints the results of the iterations along with the final fit for both components.

-As noted, in the command starmod("filename.sm") the parameter "filename.sm" can specify the absolute or relative path to the executable.
-If the path is not specified the "filename.sm" input file must be found  in the same directory where the executable is located.
+As noted, in the command starmod("filename.sm") the parameter "filename.sm" can specify its absolute or relative path.
+If no path is specified the "filename.sm" input file must be found in the same directory where the executable is located.
 As an example, from the files provided in this repository: